Sen. Dianne Feinstein dies at age 90

 Senate Majority Leader Chuck Schumer (D-N.Y.) asked the Senate Friday morning to observe a moment of silence for Feinstein, choking up on the floor with emotion as he made the request.

-“Earlier this morning, we lost a giant,” Schumer announced somberly on the Senate floor, hailing her “integrity,” work to ban assault weapons in the mid-nineties and to uncover the CIA’s torture of detainees during the global war on terror.
+“Earlier this morning, we lost a giant,” Schumer announced somberly on the Senate floor, hailing her “integrity,” her work to ban assault weapons in the mid-1990s and her work to uncover the CIA’s torture of detainees during the global war on terror.

 “Today we grieve,” Schumer said, his voice choking up with emotion.
 “We look at that desk, we know what we have lost.